oreillyross/oreillyross/README.md

 :octocat: I have a burning desire to build apps, and have a number of ideas, to name a few such as a Pantry app (ok so who doesnt want to build their favourite recipe app), and have some great ideas to start Horizon, a crowd-sourced application to investigate the future.

-I’m currently learning Docker, and the serverless landscape
+I’m currently learning Docker, and the serverless landscape :tada:

 💬 Ask me about HTML, CSS, React, Typescript, and GraphQL